Easy Popcorn Sensory Bin for Kids

 It seems that there is so much pressure on people to make things perfect or magical.
 It invades every part of our lives, “luxury items” are pushed everywhere.
 In an effort to bring things back to “normal” we are participating in a Simple Play series geared at making play simple again.
 No need for fancy toys or even fancy craft supplies.
 These easy-prep ideas will have you loving play time too.
 Today, I’m sharing a fun activity for playing in the kitchen with a super easy popcorn sensory bin.

-Need an activity for the kids, but don't want a lot of work?
-This simple play popcorn sensory bin takes the same effort as popping popcorn.
-Toss it in the microwave, toss it in the bin...
-Have fun!
+need an activity for the kids, but don't want a lot of work? this simple play popcorn sensory bin takes the same effort as popping popcorn. toss it in the microwave, toss it in the bin... have fun!

 To make this pin, I popped three bowls of popcorn.
 I had gotten some super cheap popcorn kernels at a discount store, so even making three batches maybe cost $0.20.
 And I could have gotten away with two bowls had I realized that it was my microwave being slow and not crummy kernels that weren’t popping.